 Do the staff team have regular client informed training and progressive, development-focused supervision?

-Are all staff thoroughly aware of how well the children and young people are doing in school, including an in-depth knowledge of which subjects they have issues with, and which they excel?
+Are all staff thoroughly aware of how well the children and young people are doing in school, including an in-depth knowledge of which subjects they have issues with and which they excel in?

 Are plans in place to bring children and young people up to speed in any areas of academic weakness that are present?
 Are children with learning disabilities enabled to excel?